 Exception those with heart problems and on medication for heart should be cautious with any herbs mentioned here and should only be taken under guidance by a healthcare professional.

 A multinational clinical study demonstrated that combined treatment with curcumin (that included Turmeric essential oils ETO - curcumin) and mesalamine resulted in remission in 54% of patients with colitis[iii] Here is a good example of synthetic medicine and plant medicine working together.

 The fact is the complete understanding of the synergy and phytochemistry of most plants have yet to be discovered.
 We can only stand in awe of nature and its intricacies, much like our own nervous system, yet very much undiscovered.
 Are we forsaking whole herbs for supplements at the expense of high processing, high carbon footprint, less money in our pocket & sometimes less or no better benefit?
 We live in a society where research is the gold stamp of approval and trumps tradition and years of wisdom and well just basic common sense.
-Common sense tells us that isolated cells in a lab is not the same as a living organism.
-My very short conclusion.
+Common sense tells us that isolated cells in a lab are not the same as a living organism.
 Research is valuable.
 Supplements and even Synthetic drugs are great options to have but we should never underestimate and always respect the biochemistry and synergy of whole plants in order to treat whole health.

 The following are suggestions how you can make very effective turmeric home remedies without buying supplements with great pain-relieving properties.

 The One Earth Herbal Sourcebook.
 A.K.Tillotson p.220